Children's Comprehensive Bible Question Quiz

 c.
 50-120 years.

-c.
-The belief is that it could have taken Noah 50 to 120 years to build the Ark.
+Scholars believe that it could have taken Noah 50 to 120 years to build the Ark.

-The Bible is not clear on this.
+The Bible is not clear on this matter and requires some math to figure it out.

 -